cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          specified, or stdout when input is stdin.
 Use "-" to force stdout output.
   -l, --log [LOG]        Output file to receive compiler messages; uses input  file  with .log extension when no file is
                          specified.
+  -a, --append [APPEND [APPEND ...]]
+                         Additional Mindcode source file to  be  compiled  along  with  the  input file.
+Such additional files may contain common functions.
+More than one file may be added this way.

 compiler options:
   -t, --target {6,7s,7w,7as,7aw}